ai-agent-dev-workflow

 Large (cross-cutting, multi-session) Full process + session resets between chunks

 Small feature shortcut: For single-file or few-file changes with no new domain logic (pure UI, config wiring), collapse to: Analysis -> Pre-Test (verify existing coverage) -> Implement -> Post-Test (regression) -> Quality Verification.
 Use a 1-chunk tracker (see tracker-schema.md §Single-Chunk Features).
-Skip chunking and plan mode.
+Skip chunking, plan mode, and Plan Review Gate (2.5).
+Quality Verification (Phase 6) still applies — review-impl + /simplify run for all features.

 Supporting Files